 Latest KPMG report reveals mismatch between consumer expectations and security executive priorities.

-“It’s clear that organizations are still prioritizing their bottom line ahead of consumer expectations and concerns, despite the opportunity to use effective cybersecurity strategy to build consumer confidence and engagement.
-Companies should not wait until an incident occurs to act; in times of crises, consumer trust will be lost,” Ubaid cautioned.
+“It's clear that organizations are still prioritizing their bottom line ahead of consumer expectations and concerns, despite the opportunity to use effective cyber security strategy to build consumer confidence and engagement,” says Akhilesh Tuteja, KPMG Global Co-Leader, Cyber Security.

-In the event of a breach, consumers prefer compensation (42%) and proof of a fix (35%) over an apology (24%).
-Conversely, CISOs say they would prioritize an apology over provision of those details (47% and 8% respectively).
+In the event of a breach, consumers prefer proof of a fix over an apology (42 and 24 percent respectively).
+Conversely, CISOs say they would prioritize an apology over provision of those details (47 and 8 percent respectively).

 Tuteja continued, “Organizations can redesign the relationship with their customers by placing trust at the center of how they do business.
 By reinforcing consumer trust, this can actually improve a company's ability to retain customers and propel growth.”

 Key sector findings: